JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

    this.
 #.
 Think of a way that one can determine whether the requirements have been met for being transported -- requirements
    that may differ from level to level.
 Again, I will need to study the Heist Mesiters tutorial.
 #.
+Make the buttons in the main menu look better -- perhaps learn how to use themes in Godot
+#.
 Create some Non Player Characters (NPCs) that could include:

    A. Regular thieves -- who follow a random path